emberjs/website/source/blog/2016-09-08-ember-2-8-and-2-9-beta-released.md

 to invite our community to help test the new engine.
 Today, we are very excited to announce that the Glimmer 2 engine will be included in the 2.9 beta release.

-### Compatibility First
+#### Compatibility First

-As mentioned in the alpha announcement, our primary goal of the initial integration is maximal compatibility – **we expect the final release to be a drop-in, completely backwards compatible upgrade for virtually all Ember users**.
+As mentioned above, the initial Glimmer 2 integration does not expose any new user-facing features.
+The primary goal of this release is maximal compatibility – **we expect the final release to be a drop-in, completely backwards compatible upgrade for virtually all Ember users**.

 During the alpha testing period, the Ember core team and our community were laser-focused and worked really hard to achieve this goal.
 Thanks to all the